HomeDev GuideRecipesAPI Reference

 1. To create a user group, click Create Group.
 The Add Group window displays.

-2. Enter a group name (like MarketingEditors), and click Create Group to save it.
+2. Enter a group name (for example, MarketingEditors) and click Create Group.

 Delete a group